1950–51 United States network television schedule (daytime)

-Following are the programs on the 1950–1951 United States network television weekday schedule, listing daytime Monday–Friday schedules on four networks for each calendar season from September 1950 to August 1951.
+The following are the programs for the 1950–1951 United States network television weekday schedule, listing daytime Monday–Friday schedules on four networks for each calendar season from September 1950 to August 1951.
 All times are Eastern and Pacific.
 This page is missing info on the DuMont Television Network, which started daytime transmission before any other United States television network.

 Talk shows are highlighted in yellow, local programming is white, reruns of prime-time programming are orange, game shows are pink, soap operas are chartreuse, news programs are gold and all others are light blue.
 New series are highlighted in bold.

 Note: The DuMont Television Network still missing in the schedules.
 All Monday–Friday Shows for all networks beginning in September 1950.